-If you’re a lady in the world of guns or considering becoming one, you’ve probably wondered what firearms are best for women.
+If you’re a lady in the world of guns or considering becoming one, you’ve probably wondered which firearms are best for women.

-Unequivocally, women are capable of shooting the same guns as the boys.
-But there are certain models the some women tend to prefer.
+Unequivocally, women are capable of shooting the same guns as boys.
+But there are certain models that some women tend to prefer.

 In this article, we’ll go over some things to consider when choosing a gun – stuff like handgun size and caliber.

-Also worth mentioning that this is a list curated for the ladies by the ladies.
+Also worth mentioning, this is a list curated for the ladies by the ladies.
 Yep, the women of Pew Pew Tactical have had hands-on time with every gun on this list.

 Summary of Our Top Picks